yenchenlin/omniglot-45-5/README.md

 This repo contains the code to get Omniglot 45-5 split dataset used for few-shot density estimation [1, 2, 3].

+## Download

+[Here](https://github.com/yenchenlin/omniglot-45-5/blob/master/omniglot-45-5.zip) is the processed dataset.

 ## Usage

+If you want to create the dataset yourself, run:
 ```
 git clone git@github.com:yenchenlin/omniglot-45-5.git
 cd omniglot-45-5